How to use a UniKeep Home Management Binder

 - Emergency Information (emergency contacts, basic medical information)

-- Home inventory list (in case of theft)
+- Home inventory list

 - Tech info – providers, services, contracts

-- Debt tracking list
+- Debt and savings tracking lists

 - A list of what’s included in your wallet or purse (in case they’re stolen or lost)